How to help a fellow officer struggling with alcohol abuse

 According to the National Council on Alcoholism and Drug Dependence, about 17.6 million Americans – one in every 12 adults – “suffer from alcohol abuse or dependence along with several million more who engage in risky, binge drinking patterns that could lead to alcohol problems.”
 This means that the chances are high that someone you consider a friend is quietly struggling with his or her physical and psychological addiction to alcohol.

-So when you offer them a drink and they request a soda, without question or commentary, just smile at them, tell them that it’s good to see them, and buy them a soda.
+So when you offer them a drink and they request a soda, without question or commentary, just smile at them, tell them it’s good to see them, and buy them a soda.